 I am a historian and teach at Columbia University's Mailman School of Public Health.
 I am the Donald Gemson Assistant Professor of Sociomedical Sciences and a core faculty member of the Center for History and Ethics of Public Health.
 I am also an affiliate of the university's history department and the Data Science Institute.

 I am also the PI (co-PI David Rosner) on a recent National Science Foundation Standard Research Grant for ToxicDocs.org, a depository of millions of pages of once-secret documents on industrial poisons.

 I teach courses on health advocacy and mixed methods, and in the Mailman Core curriculum, co-teach the social determinants module.

-I love these things: the New York Liberty (Season Ticket Holder) the Los Angeles Lakers and two-time world champion, three-time Olympic medalist, and the basketball Hall of Famer Pau "Catalan Cash" Gasol; Lady Gaga; the UConn Huskies (WBB).
+I love these things: the New York Liberty (Season Ticket Holder) the Los Angeles Lakers; two-time world champion, three-time Olympic medalist, and the basketball Hall of Famer Pau "Catalan Cash" Gasol; Lady Gaga; the UConn Huskies (WBB).
 If you love one of these -- joyous news! -- we will definitely get along!

 Contact: mc2028 (AT) columbia.edu